JTB-Games/Congine-Console-Game-Engine-/README.md

 Vertex is a point used by polygons it takes a color a position and a Ascii symbol.

 in order to get the screen to render smoothly you must create a while(true) loop and in said loop you must put eCon.optimizeScreen() it will optimize the screen so that there will be no flickering. then you can get input and any other things.
-When you are ready to render the screen you must type console.clear() screen.blit / screen.simpleBlit/console.writeline. all input must be collected in a single if else statement other wise it will not get the input.
+When you are ready to render the screen you must type console.clear() screen.blit / screen.simpleBlit/console.writeline. currently this only supports one button games such as FlappyBird.

 To get input you type Inputget.Getkey(consolekey) you can also use inputget.horizontal to get A/D key input it returns a float.